AliAfs/Object-Detection-in-an-Urban-Environment/README.md

 ```
  - A new config file has been created, `pipeline_new.config`.
 Move the `pipeline_new.config` to the `/home/workspace/experiments/reference` folder.

-Now launch the training process:
 * a training process:
 ```
 python experiments/model_main_tf2.py --model_dir=experiments/reference/ --pipeline_config_path=experiments/reference/pipeline_new.config
 ```

-To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.
-You will report your findings in the writeup.
+ - To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.

-Once the training is finished, launch the evaluation process:
 * an evaluation process:
 ```
 python experiments/model_main_tf2.py --model_dir=experiments/reference/ --pipeline_config_path=experiments/reference/pipeline_new.config --checkpoint_dir=experiments/reference/
 ```

-**Note**: Both processes will display some Tensorflow warnings, which can be ignored.
-You may have to kill the evaluation script manually using
-`CTRL+C`.

 * Export the trained model:
 ```